theikegeraads/pycalc/README.md

 ### `pow: `

-The pow operator can be used to calculate an integer to the power of two.
+The pow operator can be used to calculate an integer to the power of another integer.

 Example:
 ```
 Number 1: 3
 Operator: pow
+Number 2: 3
 ```
-Example: `pow: 9`
+Output: `27`